EUDR explained: what the EU Deforestation Regulation requires and who it affects

 Enforcement is the responsibility of member state competent authorities.
 Each member state must designate the authority or authorities responsible for EUDR enforcement and give them adequate resources and powers.

-Competent authorities have the power to conduct checks on operators and traders, including physical inspection of products and premises, review of due diligence documentation, and access to geolocation and supply chain data.
-They can also require operators to withdraw products from the market, seize non-compliant goods, and issue prohibitions on further placing or trading.
+Competent authorities have the power to conduct checks on operators, downstream operators, and traders, including physical inspection of products and premises, review of due diligence documentation, and access to geolocation and supply chain data.
+They can also require operators or downstream operators to withdraw products from the market, seize non-compliant goods, and issue prohibitions on further placing or trading.

 Penalties for non-compliance must be effective, proportionate, and dissuasive.
 The regulation requires member states to provide for penalties including fines proportional to the environmental damage caused and to the value of the relevant products (with a minimum threshold of at least four percent of annual EU turnover), temporary exclusion from procurement procedures, and confiscation of products and revenues.